Adib-96/holbertonschool-simple_shell/README.md

   <h1 align ="center"> :rocket: Simple Shell </h1>

 Welcome to the Simple Shell project!

+![Shell](https://cdn.dribbble.com/users/94656/screenshots/1141726/media/0c2f17905187e9a34d0aa82e2237ea8b.gif)

+# :page_facing_up: Simple-_shell:

 This is a basic implementation of a command-line shell in C, designed to provide users with a minimalistic yet functional interface for interacting with their operating system.
 Whether you're a beginner looking to understand the fundamentals of shell programming or an enthusiast who wants to tinker with a simple shell, this project is a great starting point.

-![Shell](https://cdn.dribbble.com/users/94656/screenshots/1141726/media/0c2f17905187e9a34d0aa82e2237ea8b.gif)

 ## :sparkles: Features